GLOBAL ECONOMY-US activity picks up, hopes for euro zone rise

 The 17-country euro zone, on the other hand, probably closed out the year in recession, though evidence that the pace of contraction in the service sector had slowed suggested things may be turning around.

+“Now, the actual levels of the surveys are still consistent with GDP declining, but at least things aren’t getting worse any faster.”

-According to financial information firm Markit, the euro zone’s composite PMI, which measures the activity of thousands of companies, rose to 47.2 last month, its highest since March.
+According to financial information firm Markit, the euro zone’s composite PMI, which measure the activity of thousands of companies, rose to 47.2 last month, its highest since March.

 The decline eased among firms such as banks and restaurants, which comprise the bulk of the euro zone economy, though things looked worse for manufacturers.